AndrewEllis93/Print-Tuning-Guide/README.md

         - For single small objects, I use up to 80% fan.
     - For very large objects, you may want to be more conservative with cooling.
 Large objects are much more prone to warping.
         - This is the only time I might use differing fan speeds.
 Lower fan speeds for the majority of the print, with higher fan speeds for overhangs.
-- If your prints are curling even at low fan speeds, it may actually be a [build surface adhesion](#build-surface-adhesion) issue.
+- If your prints are curling away from the bed even at low fan speeds, it may actually be a [build surface adhesion](#build-surface-adhesion) issue.

 **2) Increase "minimum layer time" / "layer time goal"**